 With my anger now soaring to unhealthy levels, and abandoned by common sense, I aggressively approach his desk, and with my face in his, smash my fist down demanding to make a phone call.
 With feral eyes, a savage sneer across his pockmarked face, and the veins in his neck engorged to resemble stalks of rhubarb; the knuckle dragger reaches under his desk and pulls out a sinister looking assault rifle, pointing it directly at me.
 As long terrifying seconds roll over us, I wonder if the bastard might actually pull the trigger!

-After Mildred pleads a good case for us, the villainous slob in charge tells her with a gruesome grin, that despite my foolish actions he is in a generous mood, and as a favor to her, he will not jail us if we pay him 4,000 sucres which is a huge chunk of our travel kitty.
-This is more than baksheesh; this is extortion!
+After Mildred pleads a good case for us, the villainous slob in charge tells her with a gruesome grin, that despite my foolish actions he is in a generous mood, and as a favor to her, he will not jail us if we pay him 4,000 sucres.
+This is a huge chunk of our travel kitty and more than baksheesh; this is extortion!

-She strongly advises us to give him the money even though he will pocket it, because this same thing happened to a friend of hers, who was jailed for two weeks before getting any food.
-With no desire to forfeit our freedom, we begrudgingly turn over our cash before the pug-ugly prick changes his mind.
-Once outside, we huff down the dust-clouded road not daring to look back.
-With this incident now unfavorably tattooed in our brains, we’re beyond grateful in putting the toxic town behind us forever; and of the opinion that if the earth ever gets an enema, Huaquillas is undeniably the anal cavity to be used for the insertion of the tube!
+She strongly advises us to give him the money even though he will pocket it, because this same thing happened to a friend of hers who was jailed for two weeks before getting any food.
+With no desire to forfeit our freedom, we begrudgingly turn over our cash before the pug-ugly fuckwit changes his mind.
+We huff down the dust-clouded road not daring to look back.
+With this incident now unfavorably tattooed in our brains, we’re beyond grateful in putting the toxic town behind us forever; and of the opinion that if the earth ever gets an enema, Huaquillas is undeniably the dunghole to be used for the insertion of the tube!

 With Mildred in stride, we taxi to the town of Tumbez and locate a bus bound for Lima.
 We chuck our backpacks in a cargo hold in the belly of the bus and settle in for the tedious trip.
 All is well until several hours later when we’re stopped at another army checkpoint, with all passengers told to get off and take their luggage with them.
 The bus is then searched for who knows what, before we’re allowed to get back on.